-Here We Go Again: Dow Drops 880 Points As Stock Market Turmoil Continues
+Dow Dives 1,400 Points, Entering Bear Market, As Coronavirus Fears Grow

 "I would say we're in the middle of a very significant impact, some would say devastating impact, to the airline industry," Hayes said.
 "There were lots of concerns just after 9/11 about flying.
 And we're really seeing the same now with the coronavirus."

-But he said the industry is better able to withstand the economic shock than it was during the financial crisis.
+But, he said, the industry is better able to withstand the economic shock than it was during the 2008 financial crisis.
 "It's pretty healthy.
 We've all built stronger balance sheets.
 We've all got good liquidity.
 And so I think the economic backdrop for airlines is very different," Hayes said.

 The Federal Reserve and other central banks have been cutting interest rates, and the U.S. and other governments have been rolling out aid and stimulus proposals to help cushion the economic blow of the outbreak.